3514 Ranch Road 1320, Johnson City, TX 78636

 • Compliant: “This herb supports head comfort and balance.”

-The second example emphasizes balance rather than treatment, which aligns with both holistic principles and FDA guidelines.
+The second example emphasizes balance and support rather than treatment, which aligns with both holistic principles and FDA guidelines.

 Discussing Dosage and Administration